You are here

 2. Select your trees.
 Identify one or more Ashe's juniper (Juniperus ashei) or eastern redcedar (Juniperus virginiana) and add them to your site in Nature's Notebook.
 You will make observations on this plant or plants repeatedly through the season, so make sure it is conveniently located.
 Check out our Tips for Identification resource on how to identify Ashe's juniper.

 *Note: Ashe's junpier are dioecious, with separate male and female plants.
-Once you determine which you have, please indicate the gender on the Edit Plant page on your Observation Deck.
+Once you determine which you have, please indicate the sex on the Edit Plant page on your Observation Deck.

 3. Sign up to receive our pollen trackers campaign messaging.
 You will receive messages approximately monthly during the pollen season, providing early results, encouragement, observation tips, interesting links, and campaign-specific opportunities.
 Don't miss out!